 While the Christmas in the City party and our other holiday-related efforts, have grown tremendously since that first relatively small-scale event, what has also grown is CITC’s desire to take care of other unmet needs and challenges that those who are homeless, or who live on its economic margins, experience throughout the year.

 Recognizing these needs, committed to doing something about them year-round, and hoping to help put an end to homelessness, CITC has created several additional programs

-- Adopt-a-Family: Adopt-a-Family provides a broad range of services – whatever the family transitioning from homelessness or poverty needs.
+- Sponsor-a-Family: Sponsor-a-Family provides a broad range of services – whatever the family transitioning from homelessness or poverty needs.

 - CITC Job Fair: In 2016, CITC held its first job fair.